LIS501/syllabi/md/Asgt3.md

        suggestions to your classmates by replying to their posts.

 2. **Research Methods due LAB5DATE**, to be posted to the *Assignment 3B: Research Methods* forum
-     - Devise methods for addressing your research question and write a one paragraph description of an approach that you feel would be appropriate for investigating the question.
+     - Post no more than two paragraphs (the first paragraph is revised from Assignment 3A; the second paragraph is on research methods).
+In the new paragraph, devise methods for addressing your research question and write a one paragraph description of an approach that you feel would be appropriate for investigating the question.
 Draw on and connect this to research methods discussed in class.
-Post no more than two paragraphs (research question paragraph, revised from LABDATE3 + new paragraph on research methods).
 Also provide feedback and suggestions to your classmates by replying to their posts.

 3. **Resource List due LAB7DATE**, to the *Assignment 3C: Resource List* forum
      - Use Zotero to share 20 resources related to your research